 You can also use the plugin to only display products from specific categories or subcategories.
 WooCommerce Product Table provides two ways to do this:

-- You can use a shortcode to manually create your own WooCommerce category pages.
+- Alternatively, you can use a shortcode to manually create your own WooCommerce category pages.
 (For example, if you want to use the table to list products from specific categories only.)

 Below, we’ll show you how to set up the WooCommerce Product Table to achieve both options.

 1. Configure WooCommerce Product Table